Taras-Bilyk/Heavenly_Flames/README.md

 - `img/` — images

 ## Project Goal
-Real commercial project? but not released.
+Real commercial project, but not released.

 ---